materiaraiding/materiaraiding-old/visitorsguide.md

 ### Fate Calibration Beta
 {: .no_toc }
-Standard positions are kinda rotate about 90 degrees to start from east side of the room, Dark Beacon plants in the middle of the 2 Marker (EAST) and light beacon middle placed in North--North-West on the Golden Circle on the floor.
+Standard positions are rotated about 90 degrees and start from east side of the room, Dark Beacon plants in the middle of the 2 Marker (EAST) and light beacon middle placed in North-North-West on the Golden Circle on the floor.

 For an extended explanation you can see the complete TEA OCE Guide below by Noz Leafhill,